 In addition to fiber and other macronutrients, sea vegetables offer a wealth of other health benefits!

-Iodine: Iodine is an essential nutrient, important for in fetal/ infant development and thyroid hormone production, and seaweeds are the best foods for getting natural iodine into our diet.
-Seaweeds are variable in their iodine content though, famous for their high concentration of iodine, a mineral that regulates our thyroid.
+Iodine: Iodine is an essential nutrient, important for fetal/ infant development and thyroid hormone production, and seaweeds are the best foods for getting natural iodine into our diet.
+Seaweeds are variable in their iodine content though.
 While too much iodine can be problematic, a small amount every few days (like the amount found in seaweeds) will keep your thyroid and other organs working well.
 Note that dietary iodine is different that potassium iodide, which is used to prevent radiation damage to the thyroid.

 Trace minerals: Sea vegetables contain high amounts of trace minerals, those that our body needs but in very small amounts.
 And it turns out that seaweeds are one of the best sources of trace minerals: “Seaweeds provide all of the 56 minerals and trace minerals required for your body’s physiological functions in chelated, colloidal forms.
 Most enzymatic functions depend on minute amounts of bioavailable trace minerals.
 The major minerals are instrumental in all kinds of life-sustaining activities in your body: magnesium is crucial in calcium absorption, iodine in thyroid function, iron in blood oxygen exchange, and chromium in blood sugar regulation.
 All of these functions are facilitated by the presence of chelated, colloidal minerals.”
 You can learn more about trace minerals here.